georgrspinner/BayesIVIM/README.md

 Code for paper:

 Georg Ralph Spinner, ChristianFederau and Sebastian Kozerke.

-Bayesian inference using hierarchical and spatial priors for intravoxel incoherent motion MR imaging in the brain: Analysis of cancer and acute stroke
+Bayesian inference using hierarchical and spatial priors for intravoxel incoherent motion MR imaging in the brain: Analysis of cancer and acute stroke.

 Medical Image Analysis (73), October 2021

 https://doi.org/10.1016/j.media.2021.102144

 This repository contains routines for realistic numerical brain MRI phantoms with pathological lesions (cancer, acute stroke), least-squares based IVIM fits and for Bayesian inference - including the proposed method.